No express lane for Wal-Mart, rivals in India

 Wal-Mart’s Jain said that while China and India are vastly different, they have variety between regions in common.

 “...
 Food habits actually change every 200 kilometers in India.
-We need to regionalize that assortment.
-We need to focus on local flavors, local brands and regional brands,” he said.
+We need to regionalise that assortment.
+We need to focus on local flavours, local brands and regional brands,” he said.

-Additional reporting by Sunil Kataria in New Delhi and Dominique Vidalon in PARIS; Editing by Tony Munroe and Ian Geoghegan